 Recommended Alternative: Bank On Yourself

 Bank On Yourself-type whole life insurance plans come with more guarantees than any other life insurance product, and they have stood the test of time, not just for 15 years, or 50 years, but for more than 160 years.

 Whole life insurance is the only form of life insurance recommended for the Bank On Yourself concept.
 (Learn about the different types of life insurance from our No-Nonsense Life Insurance Guide so you can make the right decisions for your family.)

 With a Bank On Yourself-type policy, if the market is flat or down in some years, your cash value and death benefit won’t go down, and market fluctuations will not put your policy at risk if you’re taking policy loans to become your own source of financing.

 Who takes all the risks with an EIUL policy?
 You do.
 With a whole life insurance policy, who takes all the risks?
 The insurance company does.
-And the companies recommended by the Bank On Yourself Authorized Advisors have under-promised and over-delivered results for more than a century.
+And the companies recommended by the Bank On Yourself Professionals have under-promised and over-delivered results for more than a century.